 Tracking your business income and categorizing deductions

-Filling out your business tax forms, including Schedule C
+Filling out your business tax forms, such as Schedule C or 1099-NEC forms

-Best of all, you can get started for free!
+Best of all, you can sign up for free!
 Sign up for Found today and let our software streamline the taxes and paperwork so you can focus on growing your business.

 PayPal may report transactions in personal accounts tagged as “payment for an item or service” but not those marked as “friends and family.”
 If you get a 1099-K that includes those payments, ask PayPal to fix the mistake to avoid issues with the IRS.

-For tax year 2023, PayPal sent 1099-K forms to users who had at least $20,000 in business income and more than 200 transactions on the platform.
+For tax year 2024, PayPal sent 1099-K forms to users who had at least $5,000 in business income on the platform.
 They should be accessible online as of January 31.

 Typically, making business income on PayPal will cause you to pay ordinary income and self-employment taxes, no matter how small the amount.
-The IRS requires you to report and pay taxes on everything you earn.
+The IRS requires you to report and pay taxes on every dollar you earn.

 As a result, it’s not worth trying to evade PayPal fees by tagging business transactions as friends and family payments.
 Besides, it’s against PayPal’s policy, and you'll usually lose your account privileges when they catch you.